railsbridge/docs/sites/workshop/more_teacher_training.deck.md

 ### Help people feel:
 * socially comfortable
 * technically capable
-* like you know what's going on
+* like you know what's going on -- you're the leader.

 # DISCUSSION (Social Comfort)
 ## How can you help people feel	 socially comfortable?